MicrosoftDocs/sdk-api/sdk-api-src/content/wrdsgraphicschannels/index.md

 ## -description

-This header is used by termserv.
+This header is used by Remote Desktop Services.
 For more information, see:

 - [Remote Desktop Services](../_termserv/index.md)